pkibbey/pkibbey.github.io/src/content/blog/design-systems.md

 ---
 title: Design at Scale
-subtitle: From Chaos to Consistency
+subtitle: The Dream of a Unified Design System
 description: >-
   A journey through creating a unified design system from scratch, tackling challenges of framework compatibility, team adoption, and scalability.